 Nature Abounds on Sauvie Island

 Sauvie Island is a bastion of nature formed by sediment collected as the Columbia River made a major turn north.
-The nutrient rich soil is great for agriculture, and today the island is mostly farms and a wildlife reserve amongst an intricate series of lakes and waterways.
+The nutrient-rich soil is great for agriculture, and today the island is mostly farms and a wildlife reserve amongst an intricate series of lakes and waterways.
 The island is essentially within the city limits of Portland, but with only one simple grocery store, the feel is very rural.
-Country peace and quiet.
+Country peace and quiet floats in the air.

 Road trip planner tip: Cistus Nursery offers viewing some interesting and rare varieties of plants, both indoors in a greenhouse and around the external yard area.
 For more tips on this area, including a Google Maps chart with specific stops, check out another post about a day-trip itinerary from Portland to Vernonia and Sauvie Island.